utr/fastbaseball/README.md

 ### fastbaseball

-*** Designed to show you innings in a baseball game that you can skip.
-*** This is useful if you want to watch a game on TV in a timely manner.
+Designed to show you innings in a baseball game that you might want to skip.
+This is useful if you want to watch a game on TV in a timely manner.

 - Currently designed to import game day play by play data from cbssports.com